dehciappina/Color-Sense/README.md

   <img src="github_header-01-compressor.jpg">
 </p>

-# Color Sense - Tranform Concepts into Colors!
+# Color Sense - From Concepts to Colors
 Turn concepts and feelings into color combinations!

 Hey girls and guys =)